BrainTireFire/Carsties/README.md

 # Carsties

 ## Description
-Microservices in c# and nextjs
+Microservices in c# aspnetcore, rabbitmq, masstransit and nextjs